How To Stop Your Animal Being Scared By Loud Noises

 Many complementary therapies can be used with a range of animals to help prevent/reduce fear - from pets to livestock to birds and even reptiles.
 If you would like specific advice for your animal, then do contact your Veterinary Surgeon.

-It is possible to buy Bach Flower Remedies, Homeopathic tablets & Herbal Remedies from good saddlers/animal feed merchants for your own personal use with your animals.
+It's possible to buy Bach Flower Remedies, Homeopathic tablets & Herbal Remedies from good saddlers/animal feed merchants or online at Hilton Herbs for your own personal use with your animals.

 But as with all complementary therapies for animals, seeking veterinary advice is always advised and gaining the consent of your veterinary surgeon is necessary in many instances.
 A professionally trained therapist will always work in conjunction with your vet anyway, in order to ensure that your animal achieves maximum results from the treatment.